qtchaos/vidbox/steps.md

 The encryption logic is being stored in a PNG file that's being loaded by the browser.
 Upon opening the file you will find that the code inside is mangled and unreadable.
 You need to find a way to deobfuscate the code and get the **three** keys being used to generate the stream key.
 The order of the keys matters, you need to figure out in what order they are being used.

 What is the first key? answer: `a3s_is_qu1te_7uf`\
-hint: You can deobfuscate the code by using a tool like https://deobfuscate.relative.im/ or https://webcrack.netlify.app/
+hint: You can deobfuscate the code by using a tool like https://webcrack.netlify.app/

 # Step 4

-In order for you to generate your own stream key, you need to find the second key.
+In order for you to generate your own stream key, you need to find two more keys, the second one is hidden in plain sight so you shouldn't lose your **head**.

 What is the second key? answer: `ee.vidbox.client`\
 hint: This key is using reverse domain name notation (i.e com.google.client).